jesse-zwd/Go-Backend/README.md

 ### swag init
 ### go run main.go

-On a browser, http://localhost:9000/swagger/index.html, you can test the APIs.
+On a browser, open http://localhost:9000/swagger/index.html, you can test the APIs.

 ## License